OWASP/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 ## Activities
 ##### A. Operation of deployment infrastructure
-Already when starting a new embedded software project, one has to clarify the communication to the end user.
-This is essential to ensure later updates and or degradations.
+When starting a new embedded software project, one has to clarify a communication channel to the end user.
+This is essential to ensure later updates and/or degradations.
 Therefore, an infrastructure has to be set up.
-If your company is in a supplier role, this infrastructure has to be cleared with your customer who has the contact to the end user also.
+If your company is in a supplier role, this infrastructure has to be cleared with your customer who also has the contact to the end user.
 It has to be maintained and ensured that it is *future save*.
-Thus, it has to guarantee later updated can be deployed.
+Thus, the deployement of later updates has to be guaranteed.
-Secondly the infrastructure is itself a high-risk channel to the device in the field.
+Secondly, the infrastructure is itself a high-risk channel to the device in the field.
-This leads also to many efforts to be made to keep this channel secure and also still working.
+This leads to many efforts to be made to keep this channel secure and also still working.

 ##### B. Deploy degradations/updates to customer
-Security and reliability have to be high prioized.
+Security and reliability have to be high prioritized.
-After in step 2 (Doing) a security update has been developed or a potential degradation is decided a customized action has to be placed to the end user device.
+After a security update has been developed or a potential degradation is decided, a customized action has to be placed to the end user device.
 This means, the action  has to be deployed to the devices out in the field.
 Thereby only affected devices should get an update.
-This can be dependent to hardware and or software version and variant.
-Therefore, usually at company side, or if in supplier role at customer side, a database with software and hardware variants have to be maintained and used for tailoring and deployment of security updates.
+This can be dependent to hardware and/or software version and variant.
+Therefore, usually at company's side---or if in supplier role at customer's side---a database with software and hardware variants has to be maintained and used for tailoring and deployment of security updates.

 ##### ASSESSMENT
 * Does your company know how to contact the end users of your devices?
+- Guidance 1: The company has records of all customers. (yes, of some, of half, yes)
+- Customer can be contacted sufficiently, within a specific time frame and future save.

 * Does your company have a process which defines the propagation of security vulnerabilities to your customers?
+- A database with hardware and software in the field is maintained.
+- The company has guidelines how to handle found security issues.
+(No, for less than a year, for a year, for several years)
+- The company defines the handling of found security issues in the contract with its customers. (no, for some, for half, yes)
+- Customers with affected software and/or hardware can be identified.

-* Does your project team provide security degradation guidance model?
+* Do your project teams provide a security degradation guidance model?
+- Guidance 1: Project teams are required to implement software in their projects that enable updates and degradation. (no, some, half, yes)
+- Guidance 2: Customers are made aware of all possible risks and actions in case of a security issue. (no, some, half, yes)

 * Does your company have a process which defines the propagation of security updates to end users?
+- Guidance 1: The company has guidelines how to define a security update process.
+(No, for less than a year, for a year, for several years)
+- Software updates reach the customer mostly unnoticed.
+- Update channel is established.

 ##### RESULTS
 * Company has knowledge about current security risk of their products